mateuszcalderon/cpp-quadratic-equation-solver/README.md

       const double x2 = (-b - std::sqrt(delta)) / (2 * a);
 ```

   - The discriminant (` delta `) is calculated using the formula _b² - 4ac_.
-The discriminant helps determine the number and type of roots of the equation
+The discriminant helps determine the number and type of roots of the equation.
-  - If ` delta ` is negative, the equation has no real roots, and the program outputs this information
+  - If ` delta ` is negative, the equation has no real roots, and the program outputs this information.
-  - If ` delta ` is non-negative, the program calculates two real roots (` x1 ` and ` x2 `) using the quadratic formula
+  - If ` delta ` is non-negative, the program calculates two real roots (` x1 ` and ` x2 `) using the quadratic formula.

 #### Output the Roots:
 ```cpp